Warming the Womb After Birth, Loss or Menstruation: Traditional Healing Practices from TCM, Ayurveda & Mayan Medicine

 Why Warmth Matters

 In traditional medicine systems, the womb, or uterus, is viewed as a vital organ that significantly impacts overall health.
 Maintaining its warmth is considered essential not only for reproductive health but for general well-being.
 When exposed to cold, the natural balance of the womb can be disrupted, potentially leading to various health issues.
-These might include menstrual irregularities, infertility, and even chronic pain, underscoring the importance of keeping this area warm.
+These might include menstrual irregularities, infertility, and even chronic pain, underscoring the importance of keeping this area warm, especially after birth, loss, or menstruation.

 How Cold Enters the Body